mia-platform/documentation/docs/development_suite/api-console/api-design/services.md

     ![service-to-standard](img/service-to-standard.png)

     If you configure your advanced service, deployment and configmaps files, when you come back to standard configuration, you can see your custom configuration files already filled with the environment variables.
+In other words, you can come back to standard configuration without loosing your advanced settings like your docker image, your variables and your configmaps.

+    !!! info

+         We suggest you to convert in a standard mode all your microservices in order to achive a better governance of your microservices.

     !!! warning